What is Lovenox?

 an infection of the lining of your heart (also called bacterial endocarditis);

 recent brain, spine, or eye surgery.

-Lovenox can cause a very serious blood clot around your brain or spinal cord if you undergo a spinal tap or receive spinal anesthesia (epidural).
-This type of blood clot could cause long-term paralysis, and may be more likely to occur if you have:
+Lovenox can cause a very serious blood clot around your spinal cord if you undergo a spinal tap or receive spinal anesthesia (epidural).
+This type of blood clot could cause long-term or permanent paralysis, and may be more likely to occur if:

 kidney or liver disease;